robot-descriptions/robot_descriptions.py/README.md

 from robot_descriptions import my_robot_description
 ```

-The import will automatically download and cache the robot model, if you don't have it already.
+The import will automatically download and cache the robot description, if you don't have it already.
 The submodule then exports the following paths:

 <dl>
     <dt>